Dear students who are about to study abroad,

 If you are like me, and your terror is joined by excitement, I would offer you the same advice I have been practicing for the past couple of days: Take a deep breath.
 Envision yourself in your country.
 Envision yourself learning and adventuring and exploring a new place.
 Think about all of the fun that you will have once you finish with the administrative duties.
 Now take another deep breath.
 Trust the process and ask questions when something is unclear.
 Create a to-do list and include some destressing activities on there too (like watching Love is Blind Season 4—I really hope Brett and Tiffany will make it!!).
 Realize that you have a big support system that is just waiting for you to take advantage of it and that you only need to take it one step at a time.

-This will be one of your most impactful experiences, and everything will work out in the end.
+This will be one of the most impactful experiences that you will have and everything will work out in the end.
 Just make sure to get your visa.
 And remember to enjoy the journey.